johnrasmussendk/cm2024/README.txt

 https://github.com/KuleRucket/cm2024/wiki#dat-message

 DAT Message:
-Offset 05: Not-Running(0), Running(1).
+Offset 05: Program Running.
+Not-Running(0), Running(1).
 Or Charging/Discharging active/not active.
+At least related: When pressing "START PROGRAM" it will be Not-Running(0) for the first minute then afterwards it will be Running(1)
-Offset 23: ???
-Voltage-index.
+Offset 23: Voltage Index.
-               Empty slot: 0x20.
-               Error slot: 0x09.
+               Error Slot: 0x09.
+               Empty Slot: 0x20.
                Else, seen values from 0x02 to 0x07.
-               Charge
+               When charging, the voltage index relates to the voltage as follows:
                    0.000V  <= 0x02 <= 1.375V
                    1.376V  <= 0x03 <= 1.390V
                    1.391V  <= 0x04 <= 1.405V
                    1.406V  <= 0x05 <= 1.420V
                    1.421V  <= 0x06 <= 1.510V
                    0x07: Finished
-               Discharge
+               When discharging, the voltage index relates to the voltage as follows:
                    0x02: Finished
                    0.000V  <= 0x03 <=  1.250V
                    1.251V  <= 0x04 <=  1.270V
                    1.271V  <= 0x05 <=  1.285V
                    1.286V  <= 0x06 <=  1.300V
                    1.301V  <= 0x07 <=  1.510V
-Offset 24: Trickle state.
-0x00: No Trickle, 0x01: Trickle
+Offset 24: Trickle State.
+Not-Trickle(0), Trickle(1).
+Matches Program-state (offset 6) with value Trickle(8).
-Offset 26: Slot status.
+Offset 26: Slot Status.
                   0x00: Empty Slot.
                   0x01: Program running.
                   0x02: Determinating.
 Program just started within 5 seconds.
                   0x04: Program finished
-offset 27: Number of programs started for the slot since power up.
-The number increments on every "Start program".
+offset 27: Number of "START PROGRAM" for the slot since power up.
+The number increments on every "START PROGRAM".
+Counting starts from 0.
-Offset 32: Maximum Discharge Rate as specified at start (see discharge rate table).
-Offset 31 is the Actual Dischargge Rate Offset 33: Step Index.
+Offset 32: Maximum Discharge Rate as specified at "START PROGRAM" (see discharge rate table).
+Offset 31 is the Actual Discharge Rate
+Offset 33: Step Index.
 The "Charge" program has one step.
 The "Cycle" program has three steps.
 The step index is the index of the steps of the program.
-           When the program is complete the step index is "one above max".
-That is when the "Cycle" program has finished the 3 steps then the step index is 4.
+           When the program is complete the step index is "max".
+That is when the "Cycle" program has finished the 3 steps then the step index is 3 (but 4 values: 0-3).
+           Counting starts from 0.
            Step index 1 has value 0x00:
               00: Step 1
               01: Step 2